Skip to main content

 SWE-bench evaluates whether a model can resolve real 📝GitHub issues — read a codebase, identify the problem, and write a correct patch.
 It's the closest thing we have to a benchmark that predicts actual software engineering utility.

-📝Claude Opus already performs well on SWE-bench.
-Reports suggest Claude Mythos pushes substantially further, particularly on the harder subset of issues that require understanding multiple files, reasoning about architectural context, and making changes that respect existing patterns.
+Claude Opus already performs well on SWE-bench.
+Mythos-class models push substantially further, particularly on the harder subset of issues that require understanding multiple files, reasoning about architectural context, and making changes that respect existing patterns.

 Multi-Step Reasoning: The Compound Effect